Sentinel Lymph Node Biopsy

-You may receive a sedative medicine to help you relax.
+You may get a sedative medicine to help you relax.

-The surgeon then uses a scanner to identify the lymph node that contains the radioactive substance or the blue dye.
+The surgeon then uses a scanner to find the lymph node that contains the substance or the dye.
 This is the sentinel lymph node.
-Sometimes there can be more than one.
+Sometimes there can be more than 1 node.

-The surgeon will make a half-inch incision in the skin and remove the node with standard surgical instruments.
+The surgeon will make a small cut (incision) in the skin near the node.
+He or she will remove the node.

-The biopsy site will be stitched up and then covered with a bandage while it heals.
+The biopsy site will then be closed and covered with a bandage.

 After the procedure

-After the biopsy, you may feel some pain at the site of the surgery and you may be drowsy if you had anesthesia.
+After the biopsy, you may feel some pain at the site of the surgery.
+You may be drowsy if you had anesthesia.
 Your healthcare provider will likely give you pain medicine.
 Pain should stop after a few days.
-A little bleeding is also not unusual at the site of the biopsy.
+You may have a little bleeding at the site of the biopsy.
+This is normal.

 Swelling at the biopsy site

-An increase in pain or redness at the site
+Pain or redness at the site that gets worse

 Hanrahan, John, MD,Levy, Adam S, MD